imdrasil/jennifer.cr/docs/query_dsl.md

 Contact.all.where { sql("age > ?",  [15]) & (_name == "Stephan") }
 ```

 Query will be inserted "as is".
 Usage of `#sql` allows to use nested plain request.
+Such plain sql will be surrounded by brackets (in common case).

 **Tips**